donn/minimal-js-wasm/Readme.md

 # Minimal JS/WASM Interop Example
 This is a short example of compiling WASM code and interoperability with JS.

-Tested with node, should work in browser.
+Tested with node.
+Browser is a bit more complex.

 It shows how to pass strings between the two runtimes and how to allocate and deallocate memory, something that was surprisingly documentation-dire.